Quasimodo (Hunchback of Notre Dame)

 I think he was trying to play similarly to Laughton's version.
 In this version Quasimodo stabs Frollo; he lifts Frollo on a protrusion on the wall of the bell tower.
 After Quasimodo says good-bye to Esmeralda who leaves with Gringoire, Quasimodo is chased by soldier, he tries to hide on the ledge of Notre Dame but he falls to his death.

 In the Disney version, Quasimodo is voiced by Tom Hulce.

-Patinkin is a very different type of Quasimodo, he a lover of books, a love that rivals the bells and Notre Dame.
+Patinkin is a very different type of Quasimodo, he a lover of books, a love that rivals the bells and Notre Dame itself.
 He acts like Gringiore did in the 1939 version, opting to use words over arms.
-He even uses the same method that the '39 Gringiore employed, making a pamphlet to get Esmeralda off the murder hook.
+He even uses the same method that the '39 Gringiore employed, by making a pamphlet to get Esmeralda off the murder hook.

-This Quasimodo has a good blends of love, resentment, pain, shyness, and devotion in this musical.
-Garou conveys with emotions very well through his voice, of course it help that the songs are very dramatic.
+This Quasimodo has a good blend of love, resentment, pain, shyness, and devotion in this musical.
+Garou conveys these emotions very well through his voice, of course it help that the songs are very dramatic.

 Fun Fact - Luc Plamondon discovered Garou in a Jazz bar in Sherbrooke Quebec, Plamondon instantly wanted him for the role as Quasimodo but Richard Cocciante wasn't as convinced, but Plamondon won that casting chose.

 Patrick Timsit played Quasimodo in the 1999 parody film called "Quasimodo d'El Paris".
 It was direct by Timsit himself.